Anne M. Wengrovitz, President

 Mary Dausch is a violist with the Arlington Philharmonic, Amadeus Orchestra, and Fairfax Symphony and also freelances in the DC Area.
 She teaches violin and viola at Landon School in Bethesda.
 She received a Bachelor of Music Performance from San Francisco Conservatory and a Masters from Rice University.
 In her free time, she is a stay-at-home Mom to four children.

 Carol Erion has served the Arlington Philharmonic organization as a board member and and as board president, and was in attendance at the founding of the organization.
 She is retired from the Arlington Public Schools, where she served as the Curriculum Supervisor for the Arts.
 Prior to this position, she taught music to Arlington students in preschool through high school.
 As a curriculum supervisor, the major aspect of the position is supporting and educating teachers.
 For ten years Carol served on the national team of the Kennedy Center’s program for introducing both classroom and arts teachers on the concepts and practice of Arts Integration in schools throughout the country.
 In 1982, she founded a graduate level music teacher education program at George Mason University and administered and taught in that program for twenty years.

 Alan I. Herman retired after 25 years is a Supervisory Attorney at AARP’s Legal Counsel for the Elderly (LCE).
 He managed the Legal Hotline for D.C. residents over the age of 60, and a Reduced Fee Panel of attorneys for those of moderate income.
 He retired from the U.S. Air Force in 1980, after 20 years’ service as a Judge Advocate and as an Appellate Judge on the Air Force Court of Criminal Appeals, having also served in Germany and the Philippines, and as an assistant professor of law at the US Air Force Academy.
 He served as Clerk of the D.C.
 Court of Appeals for six years before joining LCE.
 He is Treasurer of the Alexandria Harmonizers (having served as Finance Committee chair for 25 years) and he has served the Arlington Philharmonic in both capacities as well.
-He has a resident of the Westover neighborhood of Arlington.
+He is a resident of the Westover neighborhood of Arlington.